 Contact lens wear, eye trauma and certain corneal conditions including ocular surface disease and prior corneal surgery.

-Corneal ulceration; glaucoma; corneal thinning, scarring and irregularity; corneal neovascularization; cataract formation; corneal perforation; moderate to severe decreased vision.
+Corneal ulceration; glaucoma; corneal thinning, scarring and irregularity; corneal neovascularization; cataract formation; corneal perforation; moderate to severe decreased vision, loss of they eye.

 Corneal infections are treated with appropriate antibiotic, anti-fungal or anti-acanthamoeba medications.
 Dilating drops are often used.
 Glaucoma medications may be needed.
-In severe cases not responding to medical treatment, a corneal transplant may be required.
+In severe cases not responding to medical treatment, amniotic membrane tissue may be placed on the eye, or a corneal transplant may be required.